Hill Walking for Beginners

 This walk isn’t a mountain or hill, but that doesn’t matter.
 It could be one of the most enjoyable and beautiful walks you take in the UK.
 This portion of the 100-mile Jurassic Coast follows a path that offers endless views of the sea and rocks.

 The sea cradles you as you complete this walk.
 There’s a natural pool where you could take a dip in warmer weather to cool off.
 Otherwise, simply enjoy the stunning cliffs, dramatic beaches and grassy landscape.
+Don’t forget to take a look for fossil too, just in case!
 At Anvil Point, retrace your steps.

 9. Malham Cove